elanmed/marks.nvim/README.md

 - Remap `m` to refresh the sign column when setting a mark

 #### `vim.g.marks.highlight_char_set`
-- The set of mark characters to render in the sign column
+- The set of mark characters to render a sign for in the sign column

 ## TODO
 - [ ] Testing